Clerks Details

 Notable cases include:

 Re A - a complicated case culminating in a 7-day final hearing.
 The case necessitated live evidence and cross examination of a variety of experts including from a neurodevelopmental disability psychiatrist, an independent social worker, a hepatologist, and a psychiatrist specialising in addiction.
-The Local Authority’s case and care plan was accepted.
+The Local Authority’s care plan was accepted at a contested final hearing despite resistance from privately represented parties.

 Re B - A section 21a challenge.
-It was complex in the sense that P had a diagnosis of bipolar affective disorder which had historically resulted in numerous hospital admissions but also periods where limited interventions were required.
+It was complex in the sense that P had a diagnosis of bipolar affective disorder which had historically resulted in numerous hospital admissions but there were also periods where limited interventions were required.
 The issue before the Court was whether P should return to live at home with a package of care or whether she should reside in a residential care home.
-The Local Authority’s position that it was in P’s best interests to be cared for in the care home and this was accepted at final hearing.
+The Local Authority’s position was that P’s best interests required her to be cared for in the care home.
+This was accepted by the Judge at a contested final hearing.

 A v Z - instructed by a local authority who sought a deprivation of liberty order.
 The case related to a young person who had run away from her care home and suffered significant harm after becoming involved with suspected members of a county lines network.
 The deprivation of liberty order was granted under the inherent jurisdiction of the high court.